-Environmental, Social and Governance Committee.
-The TRPIM Environmental, Social and Governance Investing Committee ("TRPIM ESG Investing Committee") is responsible for establishing positions with respect to corporate governance and other proxy issues.
+Environmental, Social and Governance ("ESG") Committee.
+The TRPIM ESG Investing Committee is responsible for establishing positions with respect to corporate governance and other proxy issues.
 While the TRPIM ESG Investing Committee sets voting guidelines and serves as a resource for TRPIM portfolio management, it does not have proxy voting authority for any advisory client.
 Rather, voting authority and responsibility is held by the particular portfolio manager.

-Responsible Investment and Governance Team.
-Our Responsible Investment and Governance team oversees the integration of environmental, social and governance factors into our investment processes across asset classes.
+Responsible Investing and Governance Team.
+Our Responsible Investing and Governance team oversees the integration of environmental, social and governance factors into our investment processes.
 This team is responsible for reviewing proxy agendas for all upcoming meetings and making company-specific recommendations, including for matters of an environmental or social nature.